-In response, the NDIA has increased the remote and very remote loadings on price limits from 20 per cent to 40 per cent, and from 25 per cent to 50 per cent respectively, effective 1 July 2019.
+In response, the NDIA has increased the remote and very remote loadings on price limits from 20 per cent to 40 per cent, and from 25 per cent to 50 per cent respectively.

 This increase proposes to support the ongoing delivery of support services right across Australia.

-From 1 August 2019, the NDIA will be amending its geographic arrangements so that towns classified as ‘regional’ and completely surrounded by ‘remote’ or ‘very remote’ areas, will be classified as ‘remote’ areas for planning and pricing purposes.
-This primarily affects Kalgoorlie, WA.
+In addition, the NDIA is amending its geographic arrangements so that towns classified as ‘regional’ and completely surrounded by ‘remote’ or ‘very remote’ areas, will be classified as ‘remote’ for planning and pricing purposes